garystafford/meanstack-data-samples/README.md

 <a href='https://david-dm.org/garystafford/meanstack-data-samples'><img src='https://david-dm.org/garystafford/meanstack-data-samples.png'></a>

 ## Retrieving and Displaying Data with AngularJS and the MEAN Stack
+Project created for 2-part blog post series: [Retrieving and Displaying Data with AngularJS and the MEAN Stack](http://wp.me/p1RD28-16F).
+Explores various methods of retrieving and displaying data using AngularJS and the MEAN Stack.
+Originally based on William Lepinski’s [generator-meanstack](https://github.com/wlepinski/generator-meanstack) project with Mongoose and Twitter Bootstrap added.
 ### GitHub Branches
 **express4**
-New branch for project conversion to ExpressJS 4.x created 6/2014.
+New branch for project conversion to ExpressJS 4.x created June, 2014.
 * Converted project to ExpressJS 4.4.1.
 Good instructions on [scotch.io](http://scotch.io/bar-talk/expressjs-4-0-new-features-and-upgrading-from-3-0).
 * Updated all Node.js dependencies in package.json.
 * Added project to [david-dm.org](https://david-dm.org/garystafford/meanstack-data-samples) to monitor Node.js dependencies.

 **master**
-Project created for 2-part blog post series: [Retrieving and Displaying Data with AngularJS and the MEAN Stack](http://wp.me/p1RD28-16F).
-* Explores various methods of retrieving and displaying data using AngularJS and the MEAN Stack.
-* Originally, project based on William Lepinski’s [generator-meanstack](https://github.com/wlepinski/generator-meanstack) repo, with Mongoose and Twitter Bootstrap added.
+Original code for blog post.

 ### Overview
 Contains examples of retrieving data using various AngularJS methods: